 You can call NHS 111 if you or someone you know requires urgent care, but it is not life-threatening.
 For example:

-if you have an existing mental health problem and your symptoms get worse if you experience a mental health problem for the first time if someone has self-harmed but it does not appear to be life-threatening, or is talking about wanting to self-harm if a person shows signs of onset dementia if a person is experiencing domestic violence or physical, sexual or emotional abuse
+If you have an existing mental health problem and your symptoms get worse If you experience a mental health problem for the first time If someone has self-harmed but it does not appear to be life-threatening, or is talking about wanting to self-harm If a person shows signs of the onset of dementia If a person is experiencing domestic violence or physical, sexual or emotional abuse

 Mental health charity Mind has a free tool on its website for people to use if they need help, which can help direct you to the right services.

 Go to their website at mind.org.uk and click the 'I need urgent help' button